 When you think of an iPhone, what are the first things that come to mind?
-Unless you’re an Android user, chances are words like revolutionary and fast came to mind.
+Unless you’re an Android user, chances are words like revolutionary, innovators, high quality, and fast came to mind.
 Maybe even cool.
 Or, maybe you thought of it in terms of physical attributes; beautiful, sleek, and light.

 That’s not a coincidence.
 Apple’s a master at aligning its marketing strategy with competitive positioning.
 There’s actually a video out there that demonstrates just how much Apple uses these and similar adjectives.
 You were indoctrinated into Apple culture.
 They taught you what to feel and think about their brand.

-Because of this, Apple now charges $1,100 and up for their latest release, with yearly revenue from this single product hitting almost $30 billion annually.
+Because of this, Apple now charges $1,100 and up for their latest release, with yearly revenue growth from this single product hitting almost $30 billion annually.
 You can call the iPhone a lot of things, but you’ll never call it affordable.
-It doesn’t matter though.
+It doesn’t matter, though.
 The brand wears prestige well.

 Apple’s success didn’t simply happen.
 It can’t even be attributed solely to the innovative products they’ve created, although that certainly helps.
-Long before the company began marketing the iPhone, execs already had business goals.
-The company knew the market it would enter, who potential buyers were, what their future customers valued most, and which other companies occupied the space.
+Long before the company began marketing the iPhone, execs already had business goals and KPIs, or, key performance indicators.
+The company knew the market it would enter, who potential buyers were, what their target audience valued most, what resources they needed to utilize, and which other companies occupied the space.

 Competitive Positioning is Layered on Top

 BlackBerry and Nokia occupied the space and were selling smartphones before Apple.
-There were others in the niche too.
-The brand needed to identify what their customers cared about and which differences between their product versus competing products would be valued most when people were shopping.
+There were others in this specific niche too.
+The brand needed to identify what their current customers cared about and the differentiation between their product versus competing products would be valued most when people were shopping.
 Revolutionary.
 Cool.
 Beautiful.
 Light.
 This is what the company homed in on.

 Your company may not want to fall within the same space Apple has.
 That’s not a bad thing.
 It’s occupied.
-However, you should take time to explore exactly what it is about your brand and its products or services that set it apart from your competitors and consider what criteria your customers will judge it by.
+However, you should take time to explore exactly what it is about your brand identity and its products or services that set it apart from your competitors and consider what criteria your customer base will judge it by.
 A few things to list out are: